shanemcd/shanemcd.github.io/content/posts/04-jetkvm-tailscale.md

 ---
 title: Getting Tailscale to work on my JetKVM
+updated: 05-01-2025
 ---

 Earlier this week I got my [JetKVM](https://jetkvm.com) in the mail.
 There's plenty of posts out there about how awesome it is, so I won't bother to write another post reiterating that.
 Well, maybe briefly: it is in fact awesome.
 You should by one.

 ## Remotely accessing my JetKVM

 While the folks behind this product seem smart enough, I'm always skeptical about using new cloud services, especially when they have a direct line to my PC.
 Rather than use their [Remote Access](https://jetkvm.com/docs/networking/remote-access) feature, I was happy to see that they also had a link in their FAQ pointing to an article on Medium called [Installing Tailscale on JetKVM](https://medium.com/@brandontuttle/installing-tailscale-on-a-jetkvm-3c72355b7eb0).
 This unfortunately did not work for me without some minor tweaks.

 ### Getting Tailscale to start automatically

 Because JetKVM is built on top of busybox (for better or worse - worse IMHO), it lacks a modern init system.
 Other than being a good introduction for less experienced folks into how things used to be before systemd, it is a bit of a pain to work with.